Eks

 delete_addon(addon_name, name, params::Dict{String,<:Any})

-Delete an Amazon EKS add-on.
-When you remove the add-on, it will also be deleted from the cluster.
+Deletes an Amazon EKS add-on.
+When you remove an add-on, it's deleted from the cluster.
 You can always manually start an add-on on the cluster using the Kubernetes API.

 Arguments